robert/robert.github.com/_posts/2019-03-24-the-robot-reserve-army-of-labor.md

 ---
 > Below is an extract from my application to be Chair of the US Federal Reserve.
 Unfortunately I got neither the job nor a response.
 >
-> Several PhD economists have since told me that the central conclusion of my application was entirely wrong.
+> Several PhD economists have since told me that the central claim of my application was entirely wrong.
 I have nonetheless elected to publish my work because it's still kind of thought-provoking and contains some good gags.

 ----